3 Cash Flow Problems That Will Damage Your Small Business

 Before you do anything drastic, you should talk to your accountant and/or a credit counselor and seek advice about what the best debt management solution would be in your case.

-If you find yourself in the position of being visited by collection agencies, these two articles offer good advice on how to deal with your creditors and keep your personal credit rating in good shape:
+If you find yourself in the position of being visited by collection agencies, it's important to get and heed solid advice on how to deal with your creditors and keep your personal credit rating in good shape.

-And if you are considering filing for bankruptcy, read How to Avoid Bankruptcy in Canada & Save Your Small Business first; filing a Division I Proposal may be a much better alternative.
+And if you are considering filing for bankruptcy, you should know how to avoid bankruptcy in Canada and save your small business first; filing a Division I Proposal may be a much better alternative.

 Inventory can really dam up your cash flow because it ties up your business's cash.
 Once you’ve piled up your cash in the warehouse, so to speak, you can't use it for anything else.
 Worse, if it doesn't all get sold, you can end up having to deep discount it or write it off, losing money either way.